-Recognized as an avid musician, Cuban-born violist Yunior Lopez enjoys an eclectic career as a chamber player, conductor, and entrepreneur.
+Recognized as one of the most versatile musicians of his generation, Cuban-born violist Yunior Lopez enjoys a unique career as a chamber player, conductor, and entrepreneur.
 A recipient of many awards and prizes, Mr. Lopez appears regularly throughout North America collaborating with esteemed artists as both conductor and violist.

 For more information please visit www.YuniorLopez.com